cffpods/bigspring-hugo-startup-theme/exampleSite/content/english/_index.md

       & more.
   - name: Discord Community
     icon: fas fa-user-friends
-    content: We have been Discord-Partnered since January 2016!
+    content: We have been a Discord-Partnered community since January 2016!
 service:
   enable: true
   service_item: